dotnet/corefx/Documentation/coding-guidelines/interop-pinvokes.md

 ----------
 1. Avoid StringBuilder
 2. Use `ExactSpelling` where possible
-3. Don't use `SetLastError` where not appropriate
+3. Only use `SetLastError` where appropriate
 4. Be careful of `BOOL` vs `BOOLEAN`
 5. Watch for buffer size for output strings (null/no null)